310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
 Ah!
-That’d be my Super Sentai figurines, then!
+That’d be my Super Sentai action figures, then!
 I’ve loved Sentai stuff since I was young, and used to asked my parents to buy me one.

 I’d massage their shoulders, help them out with things, and do lots more.
-I’d get one point for each good deed, and once it reached ten points, they would buy me a figurine.
+I’d get one point for each good deed, and once it reached ten points, they would buy me an action figure.

-I remember being super happy when I finally got the figurine I’d longed to have — I couldn’t even sleep that night…♪
+I remember being super happy when I finally got the figure I’d longed to have — I couldn’t even sleep that night…♪
 {% endbubble %}

 {% bubble Madara %}